Hark, a holy days!

-Listen, I want to clarify a little something about the current festivities.
+I want to clear up a little something about the December 25th-ish seasonal festivities.

-If you have a heart condition, please take a seat before reading further.
+If you’re especially sensitive, please take a seat before reading further.

 The winter solstice is the reason for the season.